 Each agency works collaboratively to assist each other.
 No one agency can do it all.
 Each member brings to the table a specific resource to ensure protection of the child.

-The Child Advocacy Staff provides coordination to the Multidisciplinary Team (MDT), managing the process from the initial outcry to completion of services.
-The CAC works with team members and families throughout the case, coordinating and tracking investigative, prosecutorial, child protection and treatment efforts so that cases do not "fall through the cracks."
+The CAC Staff provides coordination to the Multidisciplinary Team (MDT), managing the process from the initial outcry to completion of services.
+The CAC works with team members and families throughout the case, coordinating and tracking investigative, prosecutorial, child protection and treatment efforts so that cases do not “fall through the cracks.”
 The CAC provides a safe place to conduct investigations and facilitate open communication between team members and families to ensure continuity and consistency throughout the case process.
 The staff coordinates medical evaluations, and crisis and short-term counseling services.
 If needed, staff assists families with referrals for additional services available at outside agencies.
 CAC and MDT staff engages in outreach to enhance community awareness and understanding of child abuse and to promote prevention efforts.
 Interpreter services are provided in appropriate cases.
 Transportation assistance may be provided as a last report if a family has no other means of getting to the CAC appointment.

 Child Protective Services (CPS) is responsible for the protection of children.
 CPS becomes involved when notified by the State Central Registry that abuse to a child under the age of 18 has occurred involving a parent or other person legally responsible for the child.
 Upon receiving a report of suspected child abuse, a CPS worker initiates an investigation within 24 hours to determine the current and future risk of harm to the child and any other children in the home.
 During the initial investigation a joint response including law enforcement is initiated.
 In appropriate cases, a forensic interview and/ or medical exam of the child is scheduled at the CAC.
 If there is an immediate threat to the child’s life or health, CPS may remove the child from the home.
 However, the primary focus of CPS is to provide services which sustain, protect and empower families.
-If CPS files a civil abuse or neglect petition against a partner/caregiver, the County is represented by attorneys employed by the ECDSS Office of Counsel.
+If CPS files a civil abuse or neglect petition against a partner/caregiver, Erie County is represented by attorneys employed by the Erie County Department of Social Services (ECDSS) Office of Counsel.
 If there is insufficient evidence to prosecute the case criminally, the ECDSS Office of Counsel may be able to bring a civil prosecution.
 The outcome of this, in serious cases, can lead to the termination of parental rights.

 Law Enforcement Officials work to protect residents within our community.
 They investigate and determine whether or not a crime has been committed.
 An initial report of child abuse received by law enforcement will determine case process.
 A report may dictate a joint response to include Child Protective Services.
 However, when the report does not involve a parent or other person legally responsible for the child law enforcement maintains sole jurisdiction of the case.
 Once a report is received, a forensic interview and/or medical exam is usually scheduled at the CAC.
 Evidence collected throughout an investigation is maintained by the law enforcement agency in charge.
 Based on the evidence found through their investigation, the investigator presents their findings to the District Attorney’s office for potential prosecution.